Azure/azure-devtestlab/Artifacts/windows-ConfigurationManagerCurrentBranch(EVAL)/README.md

 End-to-End setup on a single core Machine with 4GB Memory took a bit more than one hour...

 ###Troubleshooting
+- If CM is missing
+ - check if Server is member of a Domain
-- If CM is missing, check if ADK was installed
+ - check if ADK is installed
+ - check c:\windows\temp if there is a .CAB File in a subfolder with ~600MB
+ - check c:\windows\temp\smsetup, to size of all files should be ~1GB
+ - check c:\ConfigMgrSetup.log